No business income during the lockdowns?

 HBG Advisory are insolvency advisory specialists with seasoned, experienced licensed insolvency practitioners offering diverse sector coverage in the UK.

-The team at HBG Advisory provide clear, understandable insolvency advice to directors, clearly detailing the options applicable to each client.
+The team at HBG Advisory provides directors with clear, understandable insolvency advice and clearly describes the options applicable to each client.
 However, no matter what size your business is?
 You will receive the same robust support from HBG Advisory.